Sarvesh18/Web-App/AICTE (SmartIndiaHackathon17 & Technomentum17)/README.md

 ----------------------------------------
 Problem Statement:
 ------------------
-**The objective was to develop Attractive Website Design with Innovative Ideas.**
+**The objective was to develop Attractive Website Design for AICTE with Innovative Ideas.**

 Project Link: